 Many common household items lead to inferior indoor air quality, such as:

-- Chemicals in parts of carpet, furniture, upholstery and drapes
+- Chemicals used in carpet, furniture, upholstery and drapes

 - Cleaning sprays

-- Personal care cosmetics
+- Personal care items

-Adequate ventilation also is an important part of bettering indoor air quality, since it reduces the level of indoor pollutants.
+Enough ventilation also is an important part of bettering indoor air quality, since it reduces the level of indoor pollutants.